janverschelde/PHCpack/src/doc/source/about.rst

 The work of Anton Leykin also paved the way for the Macaulay2 interface, which was further developed into ``PHCpack.m2`` in joint work with Elizabeth Gross and Sonja Petrovic.

+The software has been developed with GNAT GPL, the gnu-ada compiler.